rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/examples/manage-nodes.rst

 ~~~~~~~~~~~~~~~~~~

 The following example shows how to view information about all the nodes
-configured in the load balancer.
+configured in the load balancer:

 **Example: cURL Retrieve all nodes request**